sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-onboarding.md

 **Step 11: Add to relevant calendar meetings**
 Here are the events we must manually invite the new teammate to

-- 1 Month Check In - 15 min meeting with Kemper on each new teammate’s 1 month mark
+- 1 Month Check In - 15 min meeting with People Ops team member on each new teammate’s 1 month mark
 - Meet the Founders (just once)
 - Meet the People Team (just once)
 - Meet & Greet (just once)